 A few stones as memorials, at best.

-The Jews of Europe – my timid father, my loving, capable grandmother, my hard-working grandfather, my characterful, life-affirming great-aunts and uncles, and their young children … one way or another they were once part of the emotional and human landscape of this vast country, before the landscape was coated instead by their tears and by their ashes.
+The Jews of Europe – my timid father, my loving, capable grandmother, my hard-working grandfather, my characterful, life-affirming great-aunts and uncles, and their young children … one way or another they were once part of the emotional and human landscape of this vast country, before the landscape was coated instead by their pain and by their ashes.
 Now their lives lie compressed into these small stones and their accompanying stone words, which don’t take up too much light or too much space, and don’t ask awkward questions, and don’t draw attention to the reason for their ‘difference’ by speaking a foreign language.

 If all you have is stones and carved out words, you don’t actually have to confront the lived reality of what was committed here against millions of people: just because of a happenstance of birth and belief, which the world has always loathed – for some reason that I will never come close to fathoming.